TauConsortium/variant-visualizer/data_preprocessing/README.md

 * `--vcf_file`
   Specify the **base path** to the VCF file **(do not include `.vcf` or `.vcf.gz`)**.
   The file should contain the regions and samples you want to analyze.
-  It must be aligned to the `hg38` reference genome and preprocessed (e.g., normalized using `bcftools norm`).
+  It must be properly aligned to the `hg38` reference genome and normalized

   Example:

   ```bash